A Garden Tapes feature

 The spoken introduction is from LA but the song itself is from Long Beach.
 There is a part of this song, though, that is certainly not from either California concert.

 On the 1972 American tour, John Paul Jones was still using the same droning organ sound for the first verses of "Stairway" as he had been since the band began playing the song live in March 1971.
 This can be most clearly heard on the BBC version from 1st April 1971.
-When Zep visited Japan in October 1972, Jonesy began using a Mellotron for this piece and from then on he was able to produce an effect quite similar to the genuine four-recorders sound on the fourth album, but in America in June he did not have this instrument at his disposal.
+When Zep visited Japan in October 1972, Jonesy began using a Mellotron for this piece and from then on he was able to produce an effect much closer to the genuine recorder quartet sound on the fourth album, but in America in June he did not have this instrument at his disposal.

 Slightly puzzling, then, that the version of "Stairway" on "How The West Was Won" should feature a stunningly beautiful woodwind accompaniment to the guitar and vocal from 0:12 to 2:14!